12 Pro Tips for Perfect DIY Fencing Planning and Installation

 If safety trumps looks, chain link or wrought iron are solid bets.

-See also 8 Mistakes to Avoid in DIY Fencing Planning and Installation
+See also 10 Safety Rules in DIY Fencing Planning and Installation

 Tip 4: Measure Twice, Buy Once